About us

 Sam (They/Them)

-• I am neurodiverse and my favourite colour is black.
+• I am neurodivergent and my favourite colour is black

 Sam standing in front of the non-binary flag

-Follow this link for E-Peer-Pal guidelines and rules leaflet
+Follow this link for the E-peer-pal guidelines and rules leaflet.

 A flow chart infographic depicting how to access support worker care

-If you choose to call the clinic, your call will be answered by a member of our admin team who will confirm your contact details and pass on your message to a Peer Support Team.
-The Peer Support team will then respond in due course.
+If you choose to call the clinic, your call will be answered by a member of our admin team who will confirm your contact details and pass on your message to the peer support team.
+The peer support team will then respond in due course.

 What would you like to know?

-To get an idea of what you would like in a Newsletter we’d appreciate if you could take a few minutes to complete our PSW Newsletter Ideas survey here.
+To get an idea of what you would like in a newsletter we would appreciate if you could take a few minutes to complete our peer support worker newsletter ideas survey here.

 Share this